 - Volkswagen Group: Wolfsburg

-For example, Siemens is a conglomerate that distributes systems for medical diagnosis, power generation and transmission including wind turbines.
+For example, Siemens is an industrial conglomerate that distributes systems for medical diagnosis, power generation and transmission including wind turbines.

 Similarly, Merck manufactures pharmaceutical, medical and chemical products for applications such as consumer electronics, lighting, coatings, printing plastics and cosmetics.

-See also Germany’s Top 10 Exports, Highest Value German Export Products and Top German Trade Balances
+See also Germany’s Top 10 Exports, Germany’s Top 10 Imports and Top German Trade Balances